 Where Wi-Fi isn’t an option, you can always use the device’s Bluetooth transmitter to share your internet connection.
 To do this:

-- Once it is paired, you need to connect them to share internet.
+- Once paired, you need to connect them to share the internet.
 Touch and hold the Hotspot icon and select Bluetooth tethering.

 Set up a connection through USB

-The third method for sharing your internet connection with another device is to go through a USB.
-Make sure that you have a suitable USB data cable that plugs into your Android phone and that the other device can receive a USB connection.
+The third method for sharing your internet connection with another device is through a USB.
+Ensure that you have a suitable USB data cable that plugs into your Android phone and that the other device can receive a USB connection.

-It is important to know that Apple’s Mac computers can’t be tethered to an Android phone with a USB cable.
+It is essential to know that Apple’s Mac computers can’t be tethered to an Android phone with a USB cable.